ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. Input data from an external non-authoritative, non-deterministic source.
 2. Validate the external non-authoritative, non-deterministic input data against the agreed-upon validation criteria in the test workstep.
 3. Record the validation result along with the validation criteria and input data.
+4. Retrieve the validation result along with the validation criteria and input data
+5. Validate that retrieved validation criteria and input data agree with the original validation criteria and input data and that the agreed-upon validation criteria applied to the inout data matches the retireved validation result.

 Test Passing Criteria:

 * The validation result is recorded and indicates that the validation criteria for the external non-authoritative, non-deterministic input data has been met.
 * The recorded validation criteria and input data are consistent with the agreed-upon validation method for the test workstep.
+* The retrieved validation criteria and input data agree with the original validation criteria and input data and that the agreed-upon validation criteria applied to the inout data matches the retireved validation result.

 ### 8.3.2 External Non-authoritative, non-deterministic BPI Input Data Variance